Student Code of Conduct

 3.8 Failure to Comply or identify – Failure to comply with directions of University officials, police, or any other law enforcement officers acting in the performance of their duties, or failing to identify oneself to these persons when requested to do so.

-3.9 Failure to Report or Respond – Failure to report or respond as directed by the Director of Student Life and Services or designee on any matter including, but not limited to, a request to meet concerning an issue or notice alleging a violation of the Student Code of Conduct.
+3.9 Failure to Report or Respond – Failure to report or respond as directed by the Senior Director of Services & Judicial Affairs or designee on any matter including, but not limited to, a request to meet concerning an issue or notice alleging a violation of the Student Code of Conduct.

 3.10 False Conduct Allegation – Making a prohibited conduct allegation against a member of the University community that is knowingly false.